20kdc/gabien-common/una/INVOKE_INTERNALS.md

 The theory of operation of UNA's invocation mechanism is based on a sort of "unified ABI theory".

-This theory proposes that all C ABIs (except `stdcall` because it's not strictly C-complaint) can be folded into one super-ABI which is parameterized to the machine.
+This theory proposes that all commonly used C ABIs (except `stdcall` because it's not strictly C-complaint) can be folded into one super-ABI which is parameterized to the machine.

-Further, this theory proposes that a C compiler can, without inline assembly, generate code which can make any call up to N arguments (chosen at compile time), so long as it is correctly supplied with ABI-specific parameters.

-And finally, this theory proposes a way to automatically classify these ABI-specific parameters.
+Further, this theory proposes that:

++ A single function can be written in reasonably portable C to make a dynamic call across this super-ABI for any series of integer arguments up to a given compile-time chosen limit, with linear size and time complexity, without encoding the specifics of any one ABI.
++ For any given ABI of the super-ABI, a single function can be written without using assembly to make a dynamic call for any series of integer or floating-point arguments up to a given compile-time chosen limit, with linear size and time complexity, but this needs to encode the specifics of that ABI.

 ### Unified ABI Theory